isomerpages/nyp-sirs/_digital-programmes/3f-getting-started-on-lazada.md

 <p>Selling your products on Lazada has never been easier with SIRS 1-day workshop.
 Get started with the top e-marketplace platform in Southeast Asia to get more customers!</p>

-<p>Ready to amplify traffic on Lazada?
-Learn to <a href="/digital-programmes/e-commerce-programmes/drive-sales-performance-on-lazada">Drive Sales Performance on Lazada (Marketing)</a> to boost your sales by learning the marketing strategies you can deploy with Lazada's Marketing tools.</p>
+<i>Ready to amplify traffic on Lazada?
+Learn to <a href="/digital-programmes/e-commerce-programmes/drive-sales-performance-on-lazada">Drive Sales Performance on Lazada (Marketing)</a> to boost your sales by learning the marketing strategies you can deploy with Lazada's Marketing tools.</i>

 <h4>Outline</h4>
 <ol>